kikuchan/query-weaver/README.md

 ### Query Helper with a Custom `query` Function

 The underlying `query` function, which is used to perform queries, can be replaced by using the `query` option.
-This allows you to use Prisma, TypeORM, or any other query handler if you write one for it.
+This allows you to use Prisma, TypeORM, or even raw SQLite object with Query Helper.
 For example:

 <!-- prettier-ignore -->
 ```js